Opening of Kirby Muxloe War Memorial 1923. Photo: The Joe Moore Collection

 Kirby Muxloe War Memorial

-Colonel (later Sit Robert) Martin unveiled the Kirby Muxloe War Memorial gates in 1923.
+Colonel (later Sir Robert) Martin unveiled the Kirby Muxloe War Memorial gates in 1923.
 Mr Joseph Morcom, a sculptor and stone mason who had lived in Kirby since 1910, worked the lettering.
 John Russell, whose eldest son was killed in action in 1918, laid out garden of remembrance.

 The stone and garden of remembrance were unveiled in October 1933 by Colonel John Brown, National chairman of the British Legion.